- SCM (Securities Commission Malaysia) and BNM (Bank Negara Malaysia) oversee financial markets in Malaysia

 - Smallest capital to start?
 Exness ($1) or XM ($5) — both accept MYR and offer Islamic accounts.

 - Want to trade without depositing first?
-XM's $30 no-deposit bonus lets you test live markets.
+XM's welcome deposit bonus lets you test live markets.

 - Shariah-compliant trading is a priority?
 XM applies swap-free status on all instruments.
 Read our Is XM halal? review for a detailed breakdown.